 Considering that both cards are well into double-digit interest rates, paying them off monthly is best to avoid interest charges altogether.

-Chase Freedom Unlimited cardholders earn a $200 sign-up bonus when they spend $500 on the card in the first three months after opening the account.
-Wells Fargo Active Cash Cardholders earn their $200 bonus when they spend $1,000 within the first three months of opening the account.
+Chase Freedom Unlimited cardholders are not eligible to earn the $200 bonus currently.
+Wells Fargo Active Cash Cardholders also earn their $200 bonus when they spend $500 within the first three months of opening the account.

 Wells Fargo Active Cash vs. Chase Freedom Unlimited: The Verdict